jonthulu/ah-sdk-angular/README.md

 ## Getting Started
 The included grunt task requires Grunt `~0.4.2`

-!!
+### Important!
 It is required to update your settings under config.servers.web.httpHeaders['Access-Control-Allow-Headers'] to include `Authorization`:
 ```js
   {
     ...